 Ski patroller Greta Westerlind is having a rough week, beginning with being caught in a terrifying avalanche in which her dear friend Warren was killed, then suffering from carbon-monoxide poisoning, and capped off with the attempted arson of her home.
 With her memory of the avalanche in tatters, Greta feels as if her world is as inverted as that of a skier lost in a snowstorm.
 Adrenaline junkie Greta lives for the mountains of Aspen, where she can have perfect powder and glorious scenery every day, but getting back to her normal life remains imperiled both by her failure to uncover what really happened that day on the mountain and by the series of Ted Bundy–like murders in the area.
 This compelling, Scandinavian noir–style thriller should appeal to readers of both Ruth Ware and Arnaldur Indridason. -Booklist

 In Catherine O’Connell’s new novel, our hero is an Aspen Mountain ski patroller.
-“I’ve always wanted to do a woman ski patroller book,” she said.
 “First Tracks” is the first entry in a planned series for O’Connell, centered on patroller Greta Westerlind.
-O’Connell hopes to write at least four more books in this Aspen series.
-The book will be published July 1, but O’Connell is unveiling it for local readers early with a signing at Explore Booksellers on Monday.
+The book will be published July 1, but O’Connell is unveiling it for local readers early with a signing at Explore Booksellers.
 She dedicated “First Tracks” to five local women working as ski patrollers and instructors, and drew inspiration from them for Greta.

 A longtime Aspenite, O’Connell began visiting Aspen during her time as a college student in Boulder in the mid-1970s and mostly settled here in 1979.
-O’Connell included a handful of Aspen scenes in her most recent book, 2018’s “Last Night Out,” but has otherwise avoided writing about her town until now.
 She’s admittedly nervous about locals reading her depiction of the town.
 “I don’t want to insult anyone,” she said.
 “But I’m writing a crime book, so I have to have a bit of fun with my characters and immensely wealthy people give me a lot to work with.”

 The descriptions of skiing and cold-weather survival skills grip.
-Those who enjoying reading about the lifestyles of the horribly rich will be most rewarded. -Publishers Weekly
+Those who enjoy reading about the lifestyles of the horribly rich will be most rewarded. -Publishers Weekly

 The Last Night Out